On May 1, 2017, a ssl certificate has been added to the Platform and all Openscholar sites have been moved to https.

 If you are comfortable setting up your site yourself with only news, calendar, links, and people enabled, choose the Minimal option.
 You can add to or subtract any of these to tailor your site to your site needs.

-OpenScholar is a web creation platform provided by Harvard Web Publishing for the Harvard University community.
+OpenScholar is a web creation platform for the Higher Education community.
 It provides an easy and efficient way to create and manage a Personal, Project and Department website without having to know any web development code (HTML, etc.).
-Harvard Affiliates with a Harvard Key and PIN can create an OpenScholar site.

 Apps add new functionality to your site.
 Enabling an App might give you a new type of content, a new site section, new widgets and more.
 Some Apps are enabled by default on every OpenScholar site.
 You can enable and configure Apps in the Administrative Toolbar by going to Settings > Enable Apps